Trinity Employability Award - Professional Services Pathway

 - Part time work

 For the purpose of the award, you will need to send us confirmation from your referee that you undertook the 30 hours of activity.
 If you are combining several activities to reach the 30 hours, you’ll need to submit a reference for each of these.
-The activities must take place between 1st November 2018 and 1st March 2019.
+The activities must take place between 1st November 2018 and 1st March 2019 and can be in Trinity, outside, or a combination of both.

 The required 30 hours of activity must fall under a category on this list.
 If you plan to engage in an extra-curricular activity that does not fit in the list below, please contact us at email@example.com and we will let you know if it can be considered.